A Two-Level Linear Dependent Type Theory: Conclusion and Future Work

 TLL is a two-level dependent type theory that aims to characterize the nature of proofs and programs faithfully.
 Hosting a structural type system that is reminiscent of Martin-L\"{o}f type theory~\cite{martinlof}, the logical level derives hypothetical objects such as proofs and types which are computationally irrelevant.
 The program level uses the types and proofs derived at the logical level to realize a Linear Logic~\cite{girard} inspired type system.
 Programs constructed using the program level rules can be freely reflected into the logical level for hypothetical reasoning.
 We develop an erasure procedure for removing irrelevant terms occurring inside programs and show that programs extracted this way maintain computational productivity.
 Through a heap semantics analysis we prove that extracted TLL programs run memory clean.

 We plan to investigate what additional extensions are possible with the additional flexibility afforded to us by TLL's stratified design.
-Currently, we have extended TLL with session type based concurrency and intend to present a detailed account of the calculus in the future.
-We are interested to see if our approach can be refined for specifying multiparty communication and conducting end-to-end verification of cryptographic protocols.
 Our ultimate goal is to strive towards a framework that synergistically unites theorem proving and practical programming.